ezeamaka2/engineeringteam/README.md

 ### To Run This APP

 1. Simply clone or download this repo
+2. CD into the
-2. Run `npm install` to install the dependencies
+3. Run `npm install` to install the dependencies
-3. Run `npm start` to get the app up and running....
+4. Run `npm start` to get the app up and running....